saehun/cmdconfig/README.md

 ![config-result](https://github.com/minidonut/cmdconfig/raw/master/docs/config-result.png)

 ## Features
-After implemented, `config` command is reserved. command with options `config --help` and `config --list` are auto generated.
+After implemented, `config` command is reserved. commands with options `config --help` and `config --list` are auto generated.
 If the program starts with `config` command, it's execution will be stopped after configuration procedure is done.

 ### Inline configuration
 ``` shell